Retraction in academic publishing: Retraction with replacement

-A low percentage of retracted papers can be due to unintentional error within the author(s) work.
-Rather than removing the entire article, retraction with replacement has been a new practice to help authors avoid being seen as dishonest for mistakes that were not purposefully done.
-This method allows the author to fix their mistakes from the original paper, before submitting an edited version to take the original paper's place.
+Retraction with replacement, an action historically taken with respect to a low percentage of retracted papers, is a practice newer than simple removal of an article and was developed as a means of correcting error in the scientific record while taking care not to impute to the retracted paper's author(s) any fraudulent or other dishonest intent.
+Retraction with replacement allows the author to correct their mistakes in the original paper before submitting an edited version to replace it.
 The journal can then decide to retract the original paper before uploading the corrected version online, usually with a notice on the article page.

 Self-retraction

-Self-retraction is a request from an author and/or co-authors to retract their own work from being published.
-Self-retraction by an author is recommended due to a retraction and subsequent investigation from the journal itself potentially having a negative impact on the author's reputation, as well as indicating more integrity on the part of the author themselves.
+Self-retraction is a request from a paper's authors to retract their own work from being published.
+Self-retraction by an author is preferable to a retraction and subsequent investigation from the journal, which may harm the author's reputation; it also shows integrity on the part of the authors.